Sinbad (Brookside)

-Thomas Sweeney, commonly known as Sinbad, is a fictional character from the British Channel 4 soap opera Brookside, played by Michael Starke.
+Thomas Sweeney, commonly known as Sinbad, is a fictional character from the British Channel 4 soap operas Brookside and Hollyoaks, played by Michael Starke.
 The character debuted on-screen during the episode broadcast on 18 September 1984.
 Sinbad was originally only supposed to feature in a couple of episodes but continued to appear on a recurring basis until Starke was promoted to the show's regular cast in 1990.
-On 4 September 2025, it was announced that Starke would be returning as Sinbad after being spotted on set of Brookside Close for the upcoming crossover with Hollyoaks for its 30th anniversary celebrations in October 2025.
+Starke began appearing in fellow soap opera, Hollyoaks, playing a taxi driver named Benny and appeared in the series between 2021 and 2024.
+Starke reprised his role as Sinbad for a 2025 Brookside and Hollyoaks cross-over episode, in which his character was revealed to be actually Sinbad under an alias.
+Starke continued to appears in Hollyoaks during 2026 episodes.

 Casting

 Starke joined the cast in 1984.
 Discussing his first appearance in Brookside Starke recalled he did not have "a clue what was going on, I knew nothing about television and I think it showed."
 Starke had previously worked as an extra on the show.
 There he became acquainted with a Brookside writer, Jimmy McGovern who asked him to play a character he had created named Sinbad.
 The character was only intended to be a small part featuring in a few episodes.
 Producers kept Starke as part of the show's recurring cast and he continued in the role for five years until he decided he wanted better job security.
 Starke approached the show's producer Vanessa Whitburn with the request of a full-time contract.
 She did not want to lose Sinbad from the show and gave him a six-month contract.
 When Mal Young became producer in 1990 he decided to promote the show's regular cast and gave Starke his first year-long contract.